Chapter 1:

 *GASP*

-Mark struggles for air as if he hadn't had any for 5 whole minutes.
-His mind was numb and he was struck with a headache that made him topple onto his knees.
+Mark struggled for air as if he hadn't had any for five whole minutes.
+His mind was numb, and he was struck with a headache that made him topple onto his knees.
 His eyes were pinched shut as he tried to regain his consciousness, but a feeling of shock hit him all at once.

 He slowly opened his eyes to see a white, freshly cleaned granite floor.
 He stood up and looked around.